opendigital/smart-energy-game/tests/game.output.main.md

 <div class="col">

--   Regrdless of the group goal, all players receive [\$0.01]{.game-variable} for every energy token left in their [private accounts]{.color-private .font-bold} at the end of the game.
+-   Regardless of the group goal, all players receive [\$0.01]{.game-variable} for every energy token left in their [private accounts]{.color-private .font-bold} at the end of the game.

+-   If the group fails to meet its group conservation goal, **no bonus** will be paid to any player.

--   If the [[60]{.game-variable .color-conserve}% group conservation ]{.color-conserve .font-bold}goal is met (i.e., there are at least [900]{.game-variable} tokens in the group conservation account at the end of the game), then the building owner doubles the monetary value of the conserved tokens and divides them equally among all[24]{.game-variable} players as a bonus.
+-   If the [[60]{.game-variable .color-conserve}% group conservation ]{.color-conserve .font-bold}goal is met (i.e., there are at least [900]{.game-variable} tokens in the group conservation account at the end of the game), then the building owner **doubles** the monetary value of the conserved tokens and **divides them equally** among all[24]{.game-variable} players as a bonus.

     > For example, if [900]{.game-variable} tokens are contributed to